tene/automatic-spoon/README.md

 ## TODO

-- List Items with images, inks, and comments
+- Fixed-size layout to avoid problems with differently-sized images
 - Choose order and rearrange lists within a group
 - Turn off heartbeat timer while all lists in chosen group are frozen.